vikasnataraja/satellite_cnn_tutorial/README.md

 ./install_packages.sh
 ```

-If you are running a Windows system, run the following command:
+If you are running a Windows system, run the following command in a UNIX shell (`bash`, `zsh`, etc.).
+It is recommended to use the Windows Subsystem for Linux (WSL) for this command:

 ```sh
 ./install_packages_windows.sh